julemagne/coursyl-improvements/README.md

 New Features:

+* When creating a new course, allow for copying assignments, policies, etc over from an exiting course.
+* Flipped classroom functionality.
+* Feedback for each class meeting.
 * Emailing
   * Forgot password functionality (add '=' back to Forgot Password line in _links)
 * Browser/Device compatibility